fsaavedra0003/xgboost/README.md

 This project uses the XGBoost Regressor to predict next-day stock closing prices based on historical data and technical indicators.
 The model is trained using past stock market data fetched via the yfinance API and leverages engineered features to improve accuracy..

-The main goal is to showcase how machine learning, particularly gradient boosting, can be used in a realistic financial forecasting scenario.
+The main goal is to showcase how machine learning, particularly gradient boosting, can be used in a realistic financial forecasting scenario..

 #test